On finite quotients of surface braid groups having order at most $127$: Diagonal double Kodaira structures in groups of order at most

 If $|G| = 96$, the conclusion of Proposition \ref{prop:different-96} no longer applies; however, the following alternatives hold.

-\begin{proposition} Let $G$ be a finite group with $|G|=96$ and admitting a prestructure $\P$. \begin{itemize} \item[$\boldsymbol{(1)}$] If $G$ is non-monolithic, then there exist an extra-special quotient $H$ of order $32$ and a prestructure $\bar{\S}$ on $H$ such that $\P$ is obtained as a lifting of $\bar{\P}$ via the quotient homomorphism $\pi \colon G \to H$. \item[$\boldsymbol{(2)}$] If we are in situation $\boldsymbol{(1)}$ and moreover $[G, \, G] \simeq \mathbb{Z}_2$, then there exists an extra-special quotient $H$ of order $32$ such that \emph{every} prestructure on $G$ is a lifting of a prestructure on $H$. \item[$\boldsymbol{(3)}$] If $G$ does not have extra-special quotients of order $32$, then $G$ is monolithic and $\z \in \operatorname{mon}(G)$. \end{itemize} Furthermore, analogous statements hold when $G$ admits a double Kodaira structure $\S$. \end{proposition} \begin{proof} We use the same argument as in \cite[Proposition 3.8]{PolSab24}, where we dealt with the case $|G|=64$.
-Part $\boldsymbol{(1)}$ follows directly from Propositions \ref{prop:monolithic-argument} and \ref{prop:32-64}.
-Furthermore, if $[G, \, G]$ has order $2$, then its unique generator provides the element $\z$ for every diagonal double Kodaira structure on $G$; taking $H=G/N$, where $N$ is a non-trivial normal subgroup of $G$ such that $\z \notin N$, we get $\boldsymbol{(2)}$.
-Finally, part $\boldsymbol{(3)}$ is a consequence of Corollary \ref{cor:prestructure}.
+\begin{proposition} Let $G$ be a finite group with $|G|=96$ and admitting a prestructure $\P$. \begin{itemize} \item[$\boldsymbol{(1)}$] If $G$ is non-monolithic, then there exist an extra-special quotient $H$ of order $32$ and a prestructure $\bar{\S}$ on $H$ such that $\P$ is obtained as a lifting of $\bar{\P}$ via the quotient homomorphism $\pi \colon G \to H$. \item[$\boldsymbol{(2)}$] If $G$ does not have extra-special quotients of order $32$, then $G$ is monolithic and $\z \in \operatorname{mon}(G)$. \end{itemize} Furthermore, analogous statements hold when $G$ admits a double Kodaira structure $\S$. \end{proposition} \begin{proof} Part $\boldsymbol{(1)}$ follows directly from Propositions \ref{prop:monolithic-argument} and \ref{prop:32-64}, whereas part $\boldsymbol{(2)}$ is a consequence of Corollary \ref{cor:prestructure}.
 The proofs of the analogous statements when $G$ admits a diagonal double Kodaira structure $\S$ are exactly the same. \end{proof}

-In the rest of this section, we will classify all groups of order $96$ that admit prestructures.
+In the rest of this section, we classify all groups of order $96$ that admit prestructures.
 Let us first consider the monolithic case.

 \begin{proposition} Let $G$ be a monolithic group of order $96$ that admits a prestructure of type $n$.
 Then necessarily $n=2$ and $G$ is one of the groups in Table $\ref{tab:96-monolithic}$ below.
 Furthermore, none of these groups admits diagonal double Kodaira structures of any type.